ONE

 much.

-I needed to act.
-I knew what he was.
+needed to act.
 But I was stuck.

-If Lucas Alexander wasn’t human, then neither was I. And if he
+If Lucas Alexander wasn’t

-deserved to die for it, why didn’t I?
+human, then neither was I. And if he deserved to die for it, why didn’t I?

 THREE